 Expanding an individual Frame in the walkback list shows all local variables for that frame.
-You can further expand composite and pointer variables in the local variables items.
+You can further expand composite and pointer variables in the local variables items

 The source shown in the Source panel is that associated with the program counter of the thread which caused the process to stop.
-You can tell which thread you are stopped in by looking for the thread ID displayed in green in the Context panel.
-A thread ID is a hexadecimal number representing the thread -- it is assigned by the threads library upon thread creation.
+You can tell which thread you are stopped in by looking for the name of the thread's start routine in parenthesis.
+NightView automatically assigns names to threads based on the start routine which was passed to pthread_create(2).
+Additionally, you can set the name of a thread inside Night-View using the set-thread-name command.

 You can switch to the context of other threads by clicking on the thread of interest.
+When you click on a thread, the source displayed in the NightView main window changes to location where that thread is executing.

-Alternatively, you can use the select-context command and specify the thread ID as shown in the C Threads display or from the output of the info threads command:
+Alternatively, you can use the select-context command and specify the thread name as shown in the C Threads display or from the output of the info threads command:

-'''

-info threads /v
+info threads /v select-context name="cosine thread"

-select-context thread=0xb7245bb0

-'''